Charystag/markdown_links_checker/docs/README.md

 ## Installation

-If you're using bash or zsh as your logging shell, you can install the script by running :
+If you're using `bash` or `zsh` as your loggin shell, you can install the script by running :
 ```
 if [ ! -f "$HOME/.local/bin/check_links" ]
 	then curl -fsSL --connect-timeout 10 https://raw.githubusercontent.com/Charystag/markdown_links_checker/master/check_links -o "$HOME/.local/bin/check_links" \